AGRINFO AGRINFO logo

 Labelling and documentation

-Packaging must be correctly labelled:
+Packaging must be correctly labelled with:

 Packaging must be identifiable.
 It must bear a type, batch, or serial number allowing identification, or this must be provided in a document accompanying the packaged product.